innolitics/rdm/rdm/init_files/documents/software_plan.md

 - Write specifications for new software items.
 - Update the software architecture diagrams.{% endif %}
 - Analyze how this change request effects the entire software system, and consider whether any software items should be refactored or reused [[62304:6.2.3]].
+- Add any critical tasks to {{ system.task_location }}.
 - Consider whether any external systems that the software system interfaces with may be affected [[62304:6.2.3]].
 - If software has been released, consider whether any existing data needs to be migrated.
 - Write unit tests and new integration tests.
 - If SOUP was added, removed, or changed, update the `soup.yaml` file (see the [appendices](#SOUP) for details).
 - If the change request includes risk control measures, record the risk control measures in {{ system.risk_matrix_location }} along with the residual risk.
 Also add new software requirements for the risk control measure and record the software requirement id along with the risk [[14971:6.2 and 62304:7.2.2.a]].
-- Perform the [Risk Assessment](#risk-assessment) [[14971:6.6]] and [Risk Control](#risk-control) Activities on any software items (including SOUP) which were are added or modified [[62304:7.4.1.a]], including new risk control measures[[62304:7.4.1.b, since they may have introduced new risks [[62304:6.1.c, 62304:7.4 62304:7.3.1, 62304:7.4.3 since risk control measures will be implemented as part of this activity]] or impact on existing risk control measures [[62304:7.4.2]].
+- Perform the [Risk Assessment](#risk-assessment) [[14971:6.6]] and [Risk Control](#risk-control) Activities on any software items (including SOUP) which were are added or modified [[62304:7.4.1.a]], including new risk control measures[[62304:7.4.1.b]], since they may have introduced new risks [[62304:6.1.c, 62304:7.4 62304:7.3.1, 62304:7.4.3 since risk control measures will be implemented as part of this activity]] or impact on existing risk control measures [[62304:7.4.2]].

 When work on a change branch is nearing completion, a pull request should be created for this branch.
 A brief summary of the changes should be included in the pull request description.
 These comments will be included in the final release history.
 The description should also mention whether risk assessments were performed, or why not, and if tests were not required, why not.

 {# TODO: figure out how to fulfill
 62304:5.5.3 Software Unit Acceptance Criteria